pranjaldhole/QiskitHackathon25_SuperQops/README.md

 - **Circuit optimization using approximation schema**
   - Initialize the `isa_circuit` with `TrivialLayout` (level 0 optimization).
-  - Apply an approximation schema to find a minimal-spanning-tree.
+  - Apply the MST approximation schema to find a minimal-spanning-tree with Christofides algorithm that has optimization guarrantees.
 - **Error Suppression on noisy qubits**
   - We use `PauliTwirling` for suppressing the noise on most noisy qubits in the selected physical qubit mapping.

-## Benchmarking
+## Notes

 - Noise estimation at qubit level
   - The noise profiles of the physical qubits on a device vary.
 Therefore, Qubit routing is not only an circuit optimization issue but also error propagation issue (higher connectivity of noisy qubits propagate more errors in the circuit).